DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/5-canary.md

 ![](assets/canary-deployment.png)

 In a real environment, we might want to dedicate a part of our infrastructure, and configure it to fit the landscape of our existing applications.
-For this workshop, we will keep things simple, and just change the `docker-compose.yml` file containing our infrastructure description with the following patch.
+For this workshop, we will keep things simple, and just change the `docker-compose.yml` file containing our infrastructure description.

 Looking at the service map, we see there is a postgres database at the far left, which is common for the discount (and the advertisement) service.
 And the `store-frontend` service is hitting directly the `discounts-service`.